 Dr Jamie Wilson is hometouch’s founder and Chief Medical Officer.
 Jamie’s creation of hometouch was inspired by his work as a dementia psychiatrist in the NHS, and he has written about healthcare issues in The Times and the Evening Standard.
 Jamie has a MBBS from the University of Leeds and has spent a decade in the NHS, working as a Psychiatric Registrar and Memory Specialist at Imperial College Hospital.

-For many older adults, especially those who have lived independently for most of their lives, the idea of having assistance or being reliant on others can be difficult to accept.
-They may fear losing their autonomy, feel embarrassed, or not…
+For many older adults, especially those who have lived independently most of their lives, accepting help can feel deeply uncomfortable.
+They may fear losing autonomy, feel embarrassed, or simply not recognise how much their needs have changed.
+As a child…

 Live-in care is an increasingly popular option for those who require assistance with daily activities but wish to remain in their own homes.
 For many, it’s a preferable alternative to residential care, offering a sense of independence and comfort.
 However, the cost of live-in care can be substantial, and understanding the various funding options available is crucial for making informed decisions.
 This article delves into several key funding sources: Attendance Allowance, Direct Payments, Immediate Needs Annuity, Equity Release, and NHS Continuing Healthcare.
 Attendance Allowance Attendance Allowance is a benefit provided by the UK government for individuals aged 65 or over who need help with personal care due to physical or mental disability.
 It’s a non-means-tested benefit, meaning it’s available regardless of income, savings, or national insurance contributions.
 There are two rates – a lower rate for those who need daytime help and a higher rate for those requiring around-the-clock care.…